-2) The quality of components
+2) The Quality of Components

-The quality of the components used to connect multiple home devices is another key contributor to efficient performance, and especially so when it comes to electrical integrity and component reliability.
+The quality of the components used to connect multiple home devices is another key contributor to efficient performance, especially so when it comes to electrical integrity and component reliability.

 RF ingress and egress from components that have poor RF shielding can lead to interference and noise that funnels in the return path to the head-end or at the cable modem termination system (CMTS).